 Shop local: Dalston resident creates local network of sustainable mask-makers

-Recognising the need for face masks during the coroanvirus pandemic, a Dalston resident and her friends set up a remote production network during the first coronavirus lockdown.
+A remote face mask production network set up by a Dalston resident and her friends during the first coronavirus lockdown has now grown into a thriving social enterprise.

-Co-founder Cathy Van Hear came up with the idea for her Hackney-based enterprise, Pucker, after volunteering for an organisation making NHS scrubs while on furlough.
+Co-founder Cathy Van Hear came up with the idea for Pucker after volunteering for an organisation making NHS scrubs while on furlough.

 READ MORE: There With You: Hackney Wick neighbours sew scrubs for NHS staff during the coronavirus outbreak

-Cathy wanted to offer a well-made, reusable alternative to disposable masks while creating employment opportunities for local people so, she is proud that Pucker pays all it’s mask makers a living wage.
+Cathy wanted to offer a well-made, reusable alternative to disposable masks while creating employment opportunities for local people, and she is proud that Pucker pays all its mask makers a living wage.

 READ MORE: Shop Local: Campaign to help residents shop local launched by Hackney Council

-She says most people employed by the business are freelancers, usually involved in other avenues of work restricted by the pandemic.
-The makers and what they do outside of Pucker are featured on the enterprise’s Instagram regularly, showcasing the Saville Row tailors, puppeteers and theatre costume creators and others who create Pucker’s products.
+She says most of the employees are freelancers, usually involved in other avenues of work which have been impacted or restricted by the pandemic, such as Savile Row tailors, puppeteers and theatre costume creators.

 “There was lots of experimentation in the early months,” Cathy said.